Gyles Brandreth: Television

 He appeared on Room 101 in 2005, while Paul Merton was host, successfully banishing the Royal Variety Performance and the British honours system into Room 101, declaring that he would never accept an honour himself.
 In 2013, Brandreth clarified his position, stating that he had "no fundamental objection to the honours system", and that he selected the honours system for Room 101 because he could "tell funny stories about it".

-In October 2019, Brandreth appeared in Series 3 of Richard Osman's House of Games, winning two of the five episodes.
+In October 2019, Brandreth appeared in series 3 of Richard Osman's House of Games, winning two of the five episodes.

-Also in 2019, he appeared on Series 1 of Celebrity Gogglebox alongside Sheila Hancock.
-In 2020 and 2021, Brandreth returned for Series 2 and 3, alongside Maureen Lipman.
-In 2022, he appeared in Series 4 with Joanna Lumley and Carol Vorderman.
-In 2023, he returned with Lumley for Series 5, as well as Susie Dent.
+Also in 2019, he appeared on series 1 of Celebrity Gogglebox alongside Sheila Hancock.
+In 2020 and 2021, Brandreth returned for series 2 and 3, alongside Maureen Lipman.
+In 2022, he appeared in series 4 with Joanna Lumley and Carol Vorderman.
+In 2023, he returned with Lumley for series 5, as well as Susie Dent.

 In 2020, Brandreth and actor Sheila Hancock replaced Timothy West and Prunella Scales in a two-episode series of Great Canal Journeys, travelling down the River Thames.
-In the first episode Timothy West gave the two novice canal boaters a crash course in barging.
+In the first episode West gave the two novice canal boaters a crash course in barging.
 They navigated the Staffordshire Waterways in 2021 for another two-episode series.

-On 16 October 2021, Brandreth appeared alongside Anne Hegerty as a celebrity contestant on the ITV show Beat the Chasers—described as Gogglebox in celebrity guise—in aid of Great Ormond Street Hospital to support the Countess of Ulster and her fellow clinicians' work.
+On 16 October 2021, Brandreth appeared alongside Anne Hegerty as a celebrity contestant on the ITV show Beat the Chasers—described as Gogglebox in celebrity guise—in aid of Great Ormond Street Hospital to support Claire Windsor, Countess of Ulster and her fellow clinicians' work.
 On 24 October 2022, Brandreth appeared on Bargain Hunt: BBC 100th Birthday Special to commemorate the BBC's 100th Anniversary.
 His team mate was Tony Blackburn.

 Radio

 Brandreth has presented programmes on London's LBC radio at various times since its launch in 1973.
 He has frequently appeared on BBC Radio 4's comedy panel game Just a Minute.
 On several episodes of Radio 4's political programme The Westminster Hour, Brandreth has shared his thoughts on how to make the most of being a government minister.
-From 2003 to 2005 Brandreth hosted the Radio 4 comedy panel game Whispers.
+From 2003 to 2005, Brandreth hosted the Radio 4 comedy panel game Whispers.

-In 2006, Brandreth appeared in the Radio 4 comedy programme Living with the Enemy which he co-wrote with comedian Nick Revell, in which they appear as a former Conservative government minister and a former comedian.
-In 2010 he broadcast a Radio 4 documentary about his great-great-great-grandfather, Benjamin Brandreth, the inventor of a medicine called "Brandreth's Pills".
+In 2006, Brandreth appeared in the Radio 4 comedy programme Living with the Enemy, which he co-wrote with comedian Nick Revell and in which they appear as a former Conservative government minister and a former comedian.
+In 2010, he broadcast a Radio 4 documentary about his great-great-great-grandfather, Benjamin Brandreth, the inventor of a medicine called "Brandreth's Pills".
 For a period, he was the host of the Radio 4 comedy panel show Wordaholics; the programme first aired on 20 February 2012.
 He appeared on the Radio 4 programme The Museum of Curiosity in August 2017, to which he donated a button that was once owned by a famous actor.